iCliniq Logo

 Welcome to icliniq.com.

-As your father has not started taking a blood-thinning medication, then he can take Aspirin 500 mg three times a day with Gaviscon.
+As your father has not started taking a blood-thinning medication, he can take Aspirin 500 mg three times a day with Gaviscon.
 He should take Gaviscon one hour apart from other medical drugs.
-Aspirin reduces fever, inflammatory processes and prevents blood clots.
+Aspirin reduces fever, inflammatory processes, and prevents blood clots.
 Bromelain, Hymechromon, and vitamin D help to keep COVID infection at bay.
+Please consult your doctor and then take the medicines.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!